-The Actuarial Board consists of the Group Chief Actuary (Chairman), the local Chief Actuaries and the local Appointed Actuaries.
+The Actuarial Board consists of the Group Chief Actuary (Chairman), the local Actuarial function holders and the local Appointed Actuaries.
 The Board approves Actuarial Directives, Guidelines and Instructions from a functional point of view according to the Group Directives system.